 3. Using the WAN port as a LAN port.

 For example, such a task may be required for routers that use a 3G/4G USB modem as their primary and only Internet connection.
 The WAN port 0 of the router is not used, but it can be configured to connect home network devices, i.e. it can be used as a regular LAN port and thus increase the number of home network ports.
-For example, in the Keenetic 4G router (KN-1210) only three network ports are designed to connect home devices, and the following actions can be used to add a fourth LAN port.
+For example, in KN-1210, only three network ports are designed to connect home devices, and the following actions can be used to add a fourth LAN port.

 Since this example does not use the main WAN port 0 of the built-in switch (using an Internet connection via a USB modem), the wired connection to the ISP must be deleted.
 Go to the 'Wired' page and click 'Delete connection' (located at the bottom).

-After that, the WAN port 0 will be automatically included in the Home segment, i.e. it will become a regular LAN port, and you will be able to use it to connect home devices via Ethernet cable.
+After that, the WAN port 0 will be automatically included in the Home segment, i.e. it will become a regular LAN port.
+You will be able to use it to connect home devices via Ethernet cable.

 To check, connect the device to the WAN port 0.
 It should automatically obtain the IP address of the home network from the router.

 TIP: Some models have a slightly different way of doing this: Setting up the WAN port as a LAN port in Titan (KN-1810), Hero (KN-1010), Skipper (KN-1910) and Speedster (KN-3010) models.